milliytech/uzbek-badwords/SECURITY.md

 We would like to thank those who have contributed to the security of the [Project Name] project by reporting vulnerabilities.

-Thank you for helping us keep Django Default secure.
+Thank you for helping us keep Bad Words secure.